CouscousPHP/Couscous/docs/getting-started.md

 ## Customizing the template

-Couscous provides a default template, but you can of course come up with your own.
+Couscous provides a default template (and a [few others to choose from](http://couscous.io/templates.html)), but you can of course come up with your own.
 Writing templates is really simple, and it is all explained in the [templates documentation](templates.md).